Box

 PlayStation 5 Pro Performance in Games

 Performance is where the PS5 vs PS5 Pro debate really matters.
-On paper, the PlayStation 5 Pro performance is superior, with sharper 4K graphics, higher frame rates, and advanced ray tracing.
+On paper, the PlayStation 5 Pro delivers superior performance, with sharper 4K visuals, higher and more consistent frame rates, advanced ray tracing, and Sony’s PSSR AI upscaling technology.

-Still, if you own a 4K TV with VRR, or are planning for 8K gaming in the future, the Pro is the console that keeps you ahead of the curve.
+Still, if you own a 4K TV with VRR or are looking ahead to future 8K gaming; the PS5 Pro is built to keep you ahead of the curve.
+It even supports 8K output by rendering games at a lower base resolution (such as 4K) and then using Sony’s AI-powered PSSR (PlayStation Spectral Super Resolution) to upscale the image for higher-resolution displays.
 You’ll also want to check out the Latest PlayStation 5 consoles on Box for the best availability and bundles.

 PlayStation 5 vs PS5 Pro: Gaming Experience